Kutina

 Kutina is a town in central Croatia, the largest settlement in the hilly region of Moslavina, in the Sisak-Moslavina County.
 The town proper has a population of 13,735 (2011), while the total municipal population is 22,760.

+Geography

+The river Kutina flows through the town, originating from the nearby Moslavačka gora.
+The town is located north of the A3 motorway, the M103 railway and in turn the Lonjsko polje.
+It is connected by the D45 road to the motorway and to Garešnica in the northeast, and with a county road to Popovača in the northwest and Novska in the southeast.

+History

 The settlement of Kutina was first mentioned in the historical records in 1256.